mstksg/inCode/copy/entries/nixify-blog.md

 This was taken pretty much verbatim from *hakyll-nix-template*.

-### Development Environment
+### Development Environment for Writing

-One last non-trivial thing --- we need to make the development environment where we can use the hakyll binary for incremental builds.
+Now, because we don't have page-level caching for nix (and hakyll manages its own caching), we have to bite the bullet and create a customized development environment where we can locally deploy hakyll's cached incremental builds.
 Again, this will be a hand-written environment, so let's think about what we want.
 We need "temporary" directories that hakyll will use to (1) find the source files, (2) store its cache, and (3) output the static site.
 Because of this, if we make any changes to blog posts while we are in our development environment, hakyll will not do a full re-build --- it'll still have its development-environment-scoped cache.
 We also want to do incremental builds for purescript development as well, and we need to make sure that this temporary environment also has an incremental build cache area for `purs`.